Sir Henry Wilson, 1st Baronet: Sub Chief of Staff, BEF: retreat

 The BEF staff performed poorly over the next few days.
-Various eyewitnesses reported that Wilson was one of the calmer members of GHQ, but he was concerned at Murray's medical unfitness and French's apparent inability to grasp the situation.
-Wilson opposed Horace Smith-Dorrien's decision to stand and fight at Le Cateau (26 August).
+Wilson was concerned at Murray's medical unfitness and French's apparent inability to grasp the situation.
+He opposed Horace Smith-Dorrien's decision to stand and fight at Le Cateau (26 August).
 However, when told by Smith-Dorrien that it would not be possible to break off and fall back until nightfall, by his own account he wished him luck.
 Smith-Dorrien's slightly different recollection was that Wilson had warned that he risked being encircled like the French at Sedan in 1870.

 Christopher Baker-Carr recalled Wilson's standing in dressing gown and slippers uttering "sardonic little jests to all and sundry within earshot" as GHQ packed up to evacuate, behaviour which historian Dan Todman comments was probably "reassuring for some but profoundly irritating for others".
 Nevil Macready recorded Wilson (27 August) "walking slowly up and down" the room at Noyon which had been commandeered as headquarters with a "comical, whimsical expression", clapping his hands and chanting "We shall never get there, we shall never get there … to the sea, to the sea, to the sea", although he also recorded that this was probably intended to keep up the spirits of more junior officers.
 His infamous "sauve qui peut" order to Thomas Snow, General Officer Commanding (GOC) 4th Division, (27 August) ordering unnecessary ammunition and officers' kits to be dumped so that tired and wounded soldiers could be carried, was, according to Ernest Swinton, probably intended out of concern for the soldiers rather than out of panic.
 Smith-Dorrien was later rebuked by French for countermanding it.
 Lord Loch thought the order showed "GHQ had lost their heads" whilst General Aylmer Haldane thought it "a mad order" (both in their diaries for 28 August).
 Major-General Richard Pope-Hennessy later alleged (in the 1930s) that Wilson had ordered the destruction of orders issued during the retreat to hide the degree of panic.